 In low light your iPhone has to use a slower shutter speed in order to capture enough light to create your photo.
 Unfortunately this gives you more time to introduce “camera shake” which will most likely result in a completely blurred image like the one shown below.

 To reduce the chances of this happening you should try and keep the camera as still as possible.
-The ultimate solution is to use a tripod to keep your camera perfectly steady while shooting.
+The ultimate solution is to use an iPhone tripod to keep your camera perfectly steady while shooting.

 The next best option is to hold the iPhone against something solid, such as a wall, a lamppost, a door frame, a tree trunk, a table top, a car roof, a fence or even the floor.
 Make use of whatever is available to keep your iPhone steady.